somsos/daj/README.md

     - [X] Upload
     - [X] Show image by id image
     - [X] Get images by product id
-    - [Current] delete image by id
+    - [X] delete image by id
-    - [ ] check delete images when product is deleted
+    - [Current] check delete images when product is deleted

 - [ ] Understand mapping and find out if there is a simpler way.